bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

 compilation of such programs, but if you do not use native insertions, compiler C++ might not be installed.

-The actual implementation can compilate the programs both in intermediate interpretive code and in code on C++.
+The actual implementation can compile the programs both in intermediate interpretive code and in code on C++.

 ## Installation and startup